 The reason I was fired for using the word therefore too much was that they had no cause.

-You know, I was you couldn't kick me out of the radio station.
+You know, I was, you couldn't kick me out of the radio station.

-Uh they had a problem with my I was doing commentary and a problem with my conservatism at this particular radio station, but they didn't want it known they were firing me for content.
+They had a problem with my, I was doing commentary and I had a problem with my conservatism at this particular radio station.

-So they send me a memo.
+So they sent me a memo.

-You cannot use the word therefore, therefore clutters the mind of the listener and confuses and causes it uh listener to terrible difficulty in comprehending the clarity of the news that we are broadcasting each day here at K Blah Blah Blah.
+Therefore clutters the mind of the listener and confuses and causes it, listener to have terrible difficulty in comprehending the clarity of the news that we are broadcasting each day here at K blah, blah, blah.

-And I was a co-host, and they would bring me in and have to review tape, and I'd listen to the program director tell me everything I was doing wrong, and they issued me warnings.
+And I was a co-host and they would bring me in and I have to review tape and I had to listen to the program director tell me everything I was doing wrong.

 And I knew what was going on.

-They wanted me to blow up, they wanted me to curse them out and threaten them and then make it easy for them to fire me.
+They wanted me to curse them out and threaten them and that make it easy for them to fire me.

-And I disagreed with everything they said.
+And I just agreed with everything they said.

-I seen I thanked them for working so hard with me to teach me how to do it better.
+I thanked them for working so hard with me to teach me how to do it better.

-I went out of my way to tell them I'm working hard, I'm practicing at home.
+I went out of my way to tell them I'm working hard.

 I'm practicing at home at night, not using the word therefore.

-And I couldn't do that anymore.
+I couldn't do that anymore.

-But anyway, this went on for about three weeks, and finally one day they called me in, and there were three lawyers and stenographer, and they were taking notes, and they were nervous as hell, and reading me the reason I was being fired.
+And finally, one day they called me in, and there were three lawyers and stenographer, and they were taking notes, and they were nervous as hell and reading me the reason I was being fired.

 And they gave me a pretty hefty severance package.

-The end the anti-lawsuit vaccination, as it as it as it were.
+The anti-lawsuit vaccination, as it were.

-This was 20 years ago, early 80s when this happened.
+This was 20 years ago, early 80s, when this happened.

-Uh this isn't the first time we've had serious concerns about some of Juan's public comments, despite many conversations and warnings.
+So when I read this internal memo here, this isn't the first time we've had serious concerns about some of Juan's public comments, despite many conversations and warnings.

 Over the years, Juan has continued to violate this principle.

-Just up at it, he's not taking direction.
+He's not taking direction.

 He's not listening to his superiors.

-These specific comments and others Juan has made in the past are inconsistent with NPR's ethics code, which applies to all journalists, including contract analysts.
+Third, these specific comments and others Juan has made in the past are inconsistent with NPR's ethics code, which applies to all journalists, including contract analysts.

-In appearing on TV or other media, NPR journalists should not express views they would not err in their role as an NPR analyst.
+In appearing on TV or other media, NPR journalists should not express views.

-They should not participate in shows that encourage punditry and speculation rather than, well, now how the hell long has he been doing this?
+They should not participate in shows that encourage punditry and speculation rather than, well, how the hell long has he been doing this?

 For the same thing.